operand/agency/README.md

 ```

 This method is called when an agent attempts to invoke an action that has been
 marked as `ACCESS_REQUESTED`.
-Your method should inspect the `proposed_message`
+Your method should inspect `proposed_message` and
-and return a boolean indicating whether or not to permit the action.
+return a boolean indicating whether or not to permit the action.

 You can use this approach to protect against dangerous actions being taken.
 For
 example if you allow terminal access, you may want to review commands before
 they are invoked.

 This implementation of access control is just a start, and further development
-of the mechanics is a priority for this project.
+of the functionality is a priority for this project.

 ## Adding Human Users With the `WebApp` Class